-We also know exactly what we could do to be better but that would make us too different so it’s easier and safer to do what everyone else does.
+They also know it would make them too different, so it’s easier and safer to do what everyone else does.

-In a typical public presentation skills workshop we lead with 8 delegates we will often find the following levels of confidence:
+In a typical workshop we lead with 6 delegates ,we will often find the following levels of confidence:

 – 3 People who are comfortable

-The extremely confident people ironically are often the ones who need the most coaching.
+The extremely confident people are often the ones who need the most coaching

-Much of that confidence stems from the premise that they have been presenting in different environments for many years and because no-one has ever given them any form of feedback they’ve assumed they must already be good at what they do.
+Much of that confidence stems from the premise that they have been presenting in different environments for many years.

-The extremely nervous have already taken a significant leap of courage in the first instance by agreeing to join the workshop.
-I personally love working with this group because it’s my belief that confidence is not only learned but is a mind-set too.
+The extremely nervous have already taken a significant leap of courage by agreeing to join the workshop.

-We also know how to help them to tune into and turn that confidence on.
+We also know how to help people to tune into and turn their confidence on

 When it comes to communicating, presenting in business is no exception.